Fasting in the Orthodox Church

 “... in fasting one must not only obey the rule against gluttony in regard to food, but refrain from every sin so that, while fasting, the tongue may also fast, refraining from slander, lies, evil talking, degrading one’s brother, anger and every sin committed by the tongue.
 One should also fast with the eyes, not looking at vain things...A man that fasts wisely... wins purity and comes to humility... and proves himself a skillful builder.”

 The spiritual fathers, as strictly ascetic as they were, are very clear in their teaching about fasting.
 They insisted with the Lord and the Scriptures that people are to fast in order to become free from passions and lust.
 But they insist as well that the most important thing is to be free from all sin, including the pride, vanity and hypocrisy, which comes through foolish and sinful fasting.

 “Thus a man who strives for salvation... must not allow himself to eat to fullness... but should still eat all kinds of food so that on the one hand he might avoid boastful pride and on the other hand not show disdain for God’s creation...”

-Just as Adam’s tasting of the forbidden fruit enslaved humanity to food so ascetical fasting has its purpose to return humanity to freedom.
-We end this brief reflection with the point that unless fasting is accompanied with prayer and love for neighbour then it is utterly valueless.
+Just as Adam’s tasting of the forbidden fruit enslaved humanity to food, so ascetical fasting has its purpose to return humanity to freedom.
+We end this brief reflection with the point that unless fasting is accompanied with prayer and love for our neighbour then it is utterly valueless.